TuSimple/tusimple-benchmark/doc/lane_detection/readme.md

   'run_time': list of float.
 The running time for each frame in the clip.
 The unit is millisecond.
 }
 ```
 Remember we expect at most 4 lane markings in `lanes` (current lane and left/right lanes).
 Feel free to output either a extra left or right lane marking when changing lane.
+We only accept that the number of submitted lanes is no larger than the number of ground-truth lanes plus 2.
+For example, if the number of lanes in the ground-truth for some image is 4 and you submit 7 lanes, the accuracy for this image is 0.
+So, please submit the most confident lanes.
+Besides, the number of lanes in
+ground-truth is mostly 4, some are 5.

 The evaluation formula is